Under pressure, Trump appointee Emily Murphy approves transition in unusually personal letter to Biden

 The president, who has falsely claimed since the results started coming in on Election Day that he won and pushed conspiracy theories about fraud in voting, said on Twitter that he accepted Murphy’s decision.
 But he vowed to continue his fight to overturn the results.
 “Our case STRONGLY continues, we will keep up the good fight, and I believe we will prevail!” he wrote.
 “Nevertheless, in the best interest of our Country, I am recommending that Emily and her team do what needs to be done with regard to initial protocols, and have told my team to do the same.”

-Murphy had confided in friends and colleagues that without a concession from Trump, she was hard-pressed to acknowledge Biden’s victory as the president demanded recounts, mounted legal challenges and battleground states had not yet certified their results.
+Murphy had confided in friends and colleagues that without a concession from Trump, she was hard-pressed to acknowledge Biden’s victory as the president demanded recounts and mounted legal challenges, and as battleground states had not yet certified their results.

 She told people close to her that the White House did not call her to pressure her, although Chief of Staff Mark Meadows called to inquire about her safety, one friend said.
-In recent days, the mounting anger and threats from Trump critics that she was blocking the transition led her to fear for her safety, and the GSA provided her with a security detail, this person said.
+In recent days, the mounting anger and threats from Trump critics saying she was blocking the transition led her to fear for her safety, and the GSA provided her with a security detail, this person said.

-Several of Murphy’s allies had told the president that she was a loyal aide but was receiving threats for her failure to declare the election for Biden, one senior White House aide said.
-Another White House official said the dual fears for her safety and of testifying before Congress weighed on Murphy.
+Several of Murphy’s allies had told the president that she was a loyal aide but was receiving threats for not declaring the election for Biden, one senior White House aide said.
+Another White House official said dual fears — for her safety and of testifying before Congress — weighed on Murphy.

 In her letter to Biden, she lamented the vagueness in the Presidential Transition Act of 1963, which guides the transition and declaration of the winner.